Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 Over/under insights

+- Los Angeles and its opponents have gone over the current 49.5-point total in four of nine games (44.4%) this season.

-- Los Angeles' games this season have gone over 49 points five of nine times.
+- San Francisco's games have gone over 49.5 points in three of eight chances this season.

-- In 50% of San Francisco's games this season (4/8), the teams combined to score more than Monday's over/under of 49.

-- The combined points per game average of the two teams, 52.1, is 3.1 points greater than Monday's over/under.
+- Monday's over/under is 2.6 points lower than the two team's combined 52.1 points per game average.

+- This contest's over/under is 2.4 points above the 47.1 these two squads combine to allow per game this season.

 Rams stats and trends